cgarciae/treex/README.md

 ```

 ##### Union Behaviour
-Will the previous code your static analyzer will probably start complaining if you try to assign an `jnp.ndarray` to `memory` because `ndarray`s are not `Cache`s.
-While this makes sense, we want to trick the static analyzer into thinking `Cache` represents an `Union`, currently the only way to do this is to use do something like this:
+With the previous code your static analyzer will probably start complaining if you try to assign an `jnp.ndarray` to `memory` because `ndarray`s are not `Cache`s.
+While this makes sense, we want to trick the static analyzer into thinking `Cache` represents an `Union`.
+Currently the only way to do this is to use do something like this:

 ```python
 from typing import cast, Type